Aurelienjunior/ecoai-caasi-web/README.md

 cd <YOUR_PROJECT_NAME>

 # Step 3: Install the necessary dependencies.
-npm i
+npm install

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```

-**Edit a file directly in GitHub**
+## Editing Files Directly in GitHub

-- Navigate to the desired file(s).
+1. Navigate to the desired file(s) in your repository.
-- Click the "Edit" button (pencil icon) at the top right of the file view.
+2. Click the "Edit" button (pencil icon) at the top right of the file view.
-- Make your changes and commit the changes.
+3. Make your changes and commit them.

-**Use GitHub Codespaces**
+## Using GitHub Codespaces

-- Navigate to the main page of your repository.
+1. Go to the main page of your repository.
-- Click on the "Code" button (green button) near the top right.
+2. Click the "Code" button (green button) near the top right.
-- Select the "Codespaces" tab.
+3. Select the "Codespaces" tab.
-- Click on "New codespace" to launch a new Codespace environment.
+4. Click "New codespace" to launch a new Codespace environment.
-- Edit files directly within the Codespace and commit and push your changes once you're done.
+5. Edit files directly within the Codespace, then commit and push your changes when done.

-## What technologies are used for this project?
+## Technologies Used in This Project

 This project is built with:

-- Vite
-- TypeScript
-- React
-- shadcn-ui
-- Tailwind CSS
+- **Vite**: A fast build tool and development server.
+- **TypeScript**: A strongly typed programming language that builds on JavaScript.
+- **React**: A JavaScript library for building user interfaces.
+- **shadcn-ui**: A component library for building accessible and customizable UI.
+- **Tailwind CSS**: A utility-first CSS framework for rapid UI development.

-## How can I deploy this project?
+## How to Deploy This Project

-Yes, you can!
+Yes, you can deploy this project!
+To connect a domain:

-To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.
+1. Navigate to **Project > Settings > Domains**.
+2. Click **Connect Domain** and follow the instructions.